heliogoodbye/TM-Derby-Scoreboard/README.md

 To effectively use the "TM Derby Scoreboard" plugin, follow these step-by-step instructions:

 1. Installation:
-- Download the "TM Derby Scoreboard" plugin from a reliable source or the WordPress plugin repository.
+- Download the "TM Derby Scoreboard" plugin.

 - Log in to your WordPress admin dashboard and navigate to `Plugins > Add New`.
 Click on the "Upload Plugin" button, choose the plugin ZIP file, and click "Install Now."